Has Holiday Gift Giving at the Office Gotten Out of Control

 When the co-worker who dominated gift giving eventually moved on to another department, I helped institute a few changes of my own.
 I started by suggesting that instead of drawing names out of a hat to buy expensive gifts for each other, we have a low-limit white elephant gift exchange.

 To be completely transparent, my motives may have been slightly selfish as the exchange gave me an opportunity to saddle one of my co-workers with Mrs. Frugal Rules’ old pink bowling ball (which she’d not ever gotten the holes drilled for).
-Everyone agreed that we’d either bring something from around the house or buy something for less than $10.
+Everyone agreed that we’d either bring something from around the house or buy something for less than $10 – and you can’t go wrong with anything from the As Seen On TV Store.
 The result was a fun and memorable party that ended up becoming a treasured office tradition.

 Start a tradition of a pay-for-yourself birthday lunch